 Increasing the kernel size would result in a more blurred image because this implementation averages out the small neighborhood’s peak values where the kernel is applied.

 Initializing a kernel size with a smaller value would have no noticeable effect on an image because the kernel size is smaller than the actual size of the image.

 Blurring through Gaussian Filter

 This is the most common technique for blurring or smoothing an image.
-This filter improves the result pixel found at the center and slowly minimizes the effects as pixels move away from the center.
+This filter improves the resulting pixel found at the center and slowly minimizes the effects as pixels move away from the center.
 This filter can also help in removing noise in an image.
 For comparison, the box filter does not return a smooth blur on a photo with an object that has hard edges, while the Gaussian filter can improve this problem by making the edges around the object smoother.

 OpenCV has a built-in function called GaussianBlur() that blurs an image using the Gaussian filter.

 Output of the code:

 In this implementation, the kernel size is set to 5,5.
 The result is a blurred photo where strong edges are removed.
 We can see that this filter executed a more efficient blurring effect on the image than the box filter.

 Linear filtering is easy to use and implement.
 In some cases, this method is enough to get the necessary output.
 However, an increase in performance can be obtained through non-linear filtering.
 Through non-linear filtering, we can have more control and achieve better results when we encounter a more complex computer vision task.